Moon Sighting

 While You Wait for Eid, Build Something That Lasts

 Every $5 brick builds Muslim-owned digital infrastructure.
-Your name and dua go on the Founding Wall — permanently.
-The best sadaqah is during Ramadan.
+Your name and du'a go on the Founding Wall — permanently.
+The First 10 Days of Dhul Hijjah multiply every act.

 Monthly Support